Buyer's Guide

 How to Hire a Traffic Management Consultant in Malaysia

-A no-nonsense buyer\'s guide for main contractors, project owners and developers — what credentials to check, what fair pricing looks like, and the questions worth asking before you sign anything.
+A no-nonsense buyer's guide for main contractors, project owners and developers — what credentials to check, what shapes a fair quote, and the questions worth asking before you sign anything.

 Where to start

-Every TM contractor in Malaysia will tell you they\'re experienced, certified and reliable.
+Every TM contractor in Malaysia will tell you they're experienced, certified and reliable.
 A few of them actually are.
-The difference shows up in three places: whether they own their fleet or sub-rent it, whether they\'ve worked on roads similar to yours, and whether a senior person will walk a site visit before quoting.
-The seven-step process below is what we\'d recommend even if you weren\'t hiring us.
+The difference shows up in three places: whether they own their fleet or sub-rent it, whether they've worked on roads similar to yours, and whether a senior person will walk a site visit before quoting.
+The five-step process below is what we'd recommend even if you weren't hiring us.

 1. 1.
 Define your scope before calling anyone